 - A. Certain precaution must be taken after dark to ensure effective security and safety of the youth and staff. - 1.
 Check nightlights that are out to ensure that they have not been covered. - 2.
-Submit maintenance requests for burned out lights and any other security-related equipment including flashlights. - 3.
-In every feasible instance, security risk and suicide risk youth are not to be housed in rooms with inoperative nightlights.

-- 4. Be alert to any unusual noises and sounds; they may indicate a security problem.
+Submit maintenance requests for burned out lights and any other security-related equipment including flashlights. - In every feasible instance, security risk and suicide risk youth are not to be housed in rooms with inoperative nightlights. - 4.
+Be alert to any unusual noises and sounds; they may indicate a security problem.
 Don't engage in any activity during the youths' sleeping hours which compromises this awareness. - 5.
 Always notify the adjoining unit and Control whenever you suspect a problem, before investigating the problem. - 6.
 Be alert to the possibility of intruders on the grounds who might attempt to facilitate an escape.
 If you suspect an intruder on the grounds: - a.
-Under no circumstance are staff to go - b.
+Under no circumstance are staff to go outside of the unit or facility to investigate. - b.
 Immediately notify the Duty Officer/Control of the situation.
-The Duty Officer will call the Orange County Sheriff's Department to report the situation. - c.
-It is recommended that you intruder is suspected; this will see
+The Duty Officer will place the facility on Code Red will call the Orange County Sheriff's Department to report the situation.

-This should not be done if the youth are out of their rooms. - 7.
+- c.
+It is recommended that you turn off all interior lights in the unit if an intruder is suspected; this will cut down the intruder's ability to see in, while allowing you to see out.
+This should not be done if the youth are out of their rooms. - d.
+Follow Code Red protocol (See PMI 3-3-007 for Juvenile Hall/YLA and PMI 3-3-010 for YGC) and await for further instruction from the Duty Officer and/or Control. - 7.
 Learn the areas in the unit you are working, which can enhance or detract from security awareness. - 8.
 When a unit is at one staff and a youth must come out of their room: - a.
 Turn on the hallway lights to ensure adequate visual supervision. - b.
-Always notify the adjoining unit and Control to ensure visual or monitoring backup. (exception; YGC: to ensure visual supervision by one staff.
+Always obtain assistance from ISU or available staff to ensure visual or monitoring backup. (exception; YGC: to ensure visual supervision by one staff.
 Youth must come out one at a time.)
-If you receive a call from an adjoining unit, ensure that you visually aid staff while the youth is out in the unit. - c.
-The youth should be wearing pants/night clothing to minimize their ability to conceal a possible weapon. (no shoes, socks only). - d.
+If you receive a call to assist ensure that you visually aid staff while the youth is out in the unit. - c.
+The youth should be wearing pants/night clothing to minimize their ability to conceal a possible weapon. (no shoes, sandals and/or socks only). - d.
 Watch the youth continuously while out of the room and while they go into the room.
-The youth must close the door when they initially comes out of their room.
+The youth must close the door when they initially come out of their room.
 After they enter the room and close the door, ensure that they have not tampered with the door.
-Pull on the door to ensure it is locked. - e.
-Never allow more than one youth out at a time.
+Pull on the door to ensure it is locked.